AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 Ensure the output matches the location of your extracted `AppFlowyLAI.exe`.

-## Enable AppFlowy LAI
+## Part III: Enable AppFlowy LAI

 By default, AppFlowy LAI is disabled.
 To enable it, open the settings page in AppFlowy Desktop and toggle the local AI option.

 <figure><img src="../../.gitbook/assets/enable_local_ai.png" alt=""><figcaption></figcaption></figure>

-Once enabled, the application will begin initializing the local AI.
+Once enabled, the application will begin initializing AppFlowy LAI.
+Make sure Ollama is running!

 <figure><img src="../../.gitbook/assets/local_ai_init.png" alt=""><figcaption></figcaption></figure>

-After a few seconds—or minutes, depending on your machine’s performance—you’ll see that the local AI is running.
+After a few seconds—or minutes, depending on your machine’s performance—you’ll see that AppFlowy LAI is running.

 <figure><img src="../../.gitbook/assets/local_ai_running.png" alt=""><figcaption></figcaption></figure>

+With Local AI toggled on, all available AI features use local AI models.
+To use an online model such as GPT-4o, you need to turn off Local AI.

 ## Q & A